qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/data/data_array/index.rst

    Bases: :py:obj:`qcodes.utils.DelegateAttributes`

-   A container for one parameter in a qcodespp DataSetPP
+   A container for one parameter's data in a qcodespp DataSetPP

    A DataArray can either be a setpoint array or a measured parameter.
    If this is a measured parameter, this object doesn't contain